A Budget Friendly Playhouse Makeover For Your An Easy DIY Project This Weekend

 • Tension Rod- We used a small tension rod to put the curtains up!

 • Signs & shelf- I found a couple of simple signs at our local Walmart & Hobby Lobby!
-I put one on the front saying “hello”, we use another as a chalkboard “menu” of sorts.
+I put one on the front saying “hello”, and we use another as a chalkboard “menu” of sorts.
 I also found a small wooden shelf that we put up inside of our playhouse to hold toys like dishes.

 Aside from the making of the bunting & curtains, it only took about 8 hours to complete the playhouse remodel!
 One of the best parts was that my kids could help!
 With most of the painting being white & all of the work being done outside, I wasn’t too worried about anything getting messed up!

 My boys were a lot of help!
-They felt excited about the projects, and the project went SO MUCH FASTER with those extra paint brushes going!!
+They felt excited about the projects, and the project went SO MUCH FASTER with those extra paintbrushes going!!

 When everything was all completed, I was so happy with the outcome of our DIY playhouse makeover!
-I ended up spending about $125 and I think it was well worth it!!!
+I ended up spending about $125, and I think it was well worth it!!!

 I hope you got some great ideas for making over your child’s playhouse!
 Let me know what you think of these ideas & if you are ready to tackle your own playhouse makeover in the comments below!